cnweaver/cl_options/README.md

 	std::string archiveFile;
 	op.addOption<std::string>('f',
 	     [&archiveFile](std::string file){ archiveFile=file; },
-	     "Read the archive from or write the archive to the specified file.");
+	     "Read the archive from or write the archive to the specified file.", "archive");

 Note that options which take value may do so either by consuming the following argument, or may have the value speficier 'inline' with an equals